 As interesting as these biological insights may be, their philosophical implications were, for me, even more profound: with a little careful planning, these plants grow considerably better together than they do separately.
 After all, that is the function of human community itself: we organize ourselves into groups, in large part, because we believe we can build a better life together than on our own.

 Inspired by this story, I reached out to a scholar of Iroquois languages, and he indicated that the Seneca people, who are one of the six Iroquois nations, refer to The Three Sisters in ceremonial speeches as Jöhéhgöh, which literally translates to “what we live on.”
 In order to make our name easier to spell, but still wanting to honor the story of The Three Sisters, I decided to name our organization Johego.
-It was my hope that, by leveraging our backgrounds in data science and mobile application development, Johego will be able to help strengthen social services throughout the United States.
+It was my hope that, by leveraging our backgrounds in data science and software development, Johego will be able to help people in need more efficiently connect with social and medical services throughout the United States.

 Want to get involved?
 There are three main ways to do so:

 In addition, you can follow us on social media and help spread the word: